eveliinaalikoski/cyber_security_project/README.md

 # Cyber Security Base: Course Project I (TKT200093)

 Notes App that has flaws from the OWASP top 10 list 2021

+Flaws in this project:
+- A01 Broken Access Control
+- A02 Cryptographic Failures
+- A03 Injection
+- A04 Insecure Design
+- A07 Indentification and Authentication Failures